Juventus FC: Stadiums

 After the first two years (1897 and 1898), during which Juventus played in the Parco del Valentino and Parco Cittadella, their matches were held in the Piazza d'Armi Stadium until 1908, except in 1905 (the first year of the scudetto) and in 1906, years in which they played at the Corso Re Umberto.

 From 1909 to 1922, Juventus played their internal competitions at Corso Sebastopoli Camp before moving the following year to Corso Marsiglia Camp, where they remained until 1933, winning four league titles.
 At the end of 1933, they began to play at the new Stadio Benito Mussolini inaugurated for the 1934 World Championships.
 After the Second World War, the stadium was renamed as Stadio Comunale Vittorio Pozzo.
 Juventus played home matches at the ground for 57 years, a total of 890 league matches.
 The team continued to host training sessions at the stadium until July 2003.

-From 1990 until the 2005–06 season, Juventus contested their home matches at Stadio delle Alpi, built for the 1990 FIFA World Cup, although in very rare circumstances the club played some home games in other stadia such as Renzo Barbera at Palermo, Dino Manuzzi in Cesena and the Stadio Giuseppe Meazza in Milan.
+From 1990 until the 2005–06 season, Juventus contested their home matches at Stadio delle Alpi, built for the 1990 FIFA World Cup, although in very rare circumstances the club played some home games in other stadia such as Renzo Barbera at Palermo, Dino Manuzzi in Cesena and the San Siro in Milan.

 In August 2006, Juventus returned to play in the Stadio Comunale, then known as Stadio Olimpico, after the restructuring of the stadium for the 2006 Winter Olympics onward.
 In November 2008, Juventus announced that they would invest around €120 million to build a new ground, the Juventus Stadium, on the site of delle Alpi.
 Unlike the old ground, there is not a running track and instead the pitch is only 7.5 metres away from the stands.
 The capacity is 41,507.
 Work began during spring 2009 and the stadium was opened on 8 September 2011, ahead of the start of the 2011–12 season.
 Since 1 July 2017, the Juventus Stadium is known commercially as the Allianz Stadium of Turin until 30 June 2030.